 If you’re a teacher or child care professional, then you’ll already know that working with children is one of the most rewarding professions there is.
-However, there is another side to a role that involves children and that’s child welfare and a vital part of being able to fulfil that role is being able to spot the signs of neglect.
-Child abuse is something that no one should ever have to go through and when those caring for children have the knowledge of what the symptoms of a poor home life looks like, there’s a much greater chance of the necessary intervention being provided.
+However, there is another side to a role that involves children, and that’s child welfare and a vital part of being able to fulfil that role is being able to spot the signs of neglect.
+Child abuse is something that no one should ever have to go through, and when those caring for children have the knowledge of what the symptoms of a poor home life look like, there’s a much greater chance of the necessary intervention being provided.

 The good news is that these skills can be learnt on our Support Children At Risk Of Harm Certificate, but before we provide details about that, we’re going to look at a few of the most common signs to keep your eye out for when looking after the children of others.

 One obvious sign that things are not as they should be is when the child in question has poor hygiene or is wearing obviously dirty or torn clothes.
 An essential part of raising children is looking after their day-to-day needs, so if this isn’t being attended to, there’s a possibility that neglect is happening in other ways too.

 Healthy eating for kids is central to their wellbeing, so if they’re clearly hungry all the time or they attend school with no lunch money, this is a clear alarm bell that they need help.
 As the saying goes, we are what we eat, so if they’re not eating properly, it won’t be long until it starts to affect their health.

 Another sign that child abuse or neglect might be happening is when there’s a marked change in the child’s behaviour.
 If they appear very clingy or withdrawn, it could be that something’s not right at home, whether it’s a lack of heating or abusive parenting.